 The thyroid gland is part of the endocrine system.
 It is a hormone that produces, stores, and releases chemicals into the bloodstream.
 The hormones are then carried in the bloodstream to their target cells or organs in various parts of the body.
-The thyroid gland uses iodine from the foods we eat as a substrate to make two main hormones through which the it exerts its effects on the body:
+The thyroid gland uses iodine from the foods we eat as a substrate to make two main hormones through which it exerts its effects on the body:

 - Triiodothyronine (T3)

 - Thyroxine (T4)

 Among the two, T3 is considered the more active and stronger hormone.
-Thyroid hormones regulate the body’s metabolism, the heart rate and how fast the intestines process food.
+Thyroid hormones regulate the body’s metabolism, heart rate, and how fast the intestines process food.
 They also regulate the internal body temperature and cholesterol levels.
 The thyroid gland produces these hormones under the influence of another hormone secreted from the pituitary gland known as T3 and T4.

 Under activity of the thyroid gland (T3 and T4 hormones are lower than normal) is hypothyroidism.
 Overactivity (the T3 and T4 hormones are higher than normal) is hyperthyroidism.
 The levels of TSH are generally inversely related, i.e they are high in hypothyroidism and low in hyperthyroidism.

 Hypothyroidism is a serious disorder and if unchecked, may even be fatal.
 Since it takes a long time for the more serious complications to manifest, people with suspicious symptoms such as cold intolerance, unexplained weight gain, dry skin, depression etc should undergo testing and treatment initiated if found to have how hormone levels.
 Some of the most common symptoms of hypothyroidism include the following: